Anesthesia Error Lawyer

 - Failure to recognize patient vomiting leading to asphyxiation

 - Keeping the patient sedated longer than safe and necessary

 We Put Our Insight and Experience To Work For You

 If you sustained an anesthesia error injury — or if a loved one died — during an anesthesia procedure, it can be extremely difficult to find out the truth about what really happened.
 Injured victims and their families are often met with a “code of silence” and vague answers from medical personnel who are concerned about the legal consequences of speaking up or acknowledging wrongdoing.

 At Ray Gupta & Associates, LLC, we understand the complexities of these cases and work with a network of trusted medical experts to uncover the truth about what really happened in your case.
 Backed by decades of experience and a reputation for excellence, we will aggressively pursue compensation for your losses, including medical bills, pain and suffering, lost wages, and other damages.

 If you or a loved one was injured, a lawsuit for hospital negligence may be able to get you the financial compensation and measure of justice you deserve.
-The experienced attorneys at Ray Gupta & Associates can help.
+The experienced attorneys at Gupta Law Group.
 Our law firm represents people and families in Illinois, Indiana and throughout the nation.
 Contact us to schedule a free consultation with a skilled and experienced medical malpractice lawyer.
 Cases are taken on a contingency fee basis – you pay no fees unless we recover damages for you.